-As shown in the Periodic Inflow Design Flood Control System Plan for the West Pond, the pond structure has adequate capacity to store the flow from the design storm event.
-The analysis of the spillway capacity is included in Appendix A of the Periodic Inflow Design Flood Control System Plan for the West Pond (WSP, 2023a).
+As shown in the current Periodic Inflow Design Flood Control System Plan for the East Pond, the structure has adequate capacity to store the flow from the design storm event.
+Analysis of the spillway capacity is included in Appendix A of the Inflow Design Flood Control System Plan for the East Pond (WSP, 2023a).